Tal-Schhlezinger/Cycle_control_game/README.md

 ## Known limitations
 1. Sandbox + undo: the initial state is re-derived from `initial_state()`, so any sandbox edits made before a sequence of normal moves will NOT survive `undo()`.
 Use sandbox for position setup, then don't expect undo to preserve it.
-2. Pathological rules combinations (e.g. supply enabled, pass disabled, `end_on_all_stones_placed` disabled, `end_on_board_full` disabled if unreachable on a small board) are not detected at config time — the game will simply stall.
-Existing validation catches the common unreachable combinations specified in v5.
+2. Some unusual rule combinations (e.g. supply enabled, pass disabled, `end_on_all_stones_placed` disabled, `end_on_board_full` disabled if unreachable on a small board) are not detected at config time — the game will simply stall.
+Existing validation catches the common unreachable combinations Existing validation catches the common unreachable combinations.
 3. Girth check in `BoardTopology` is `O(V * (V+E))`; on very large boards (radius 15+) construction is slow.
 It's a one-time construction cost.